SvetDrag/RockPaperScissorsBySvetDrag/README.md

 ## 🔧 How to Run
 To run this game locally:
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine;
-2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Open the project in your preferred Java IDE;
-3. Compile and run the `Main.java` file.
+3. Compile and run the `RockPaperScissors.java` file;
 4. Follow the on-screen instructions to play the game!

 ---